nishanseal/tax_calculator/README.md

 npm run build
 ```

-## 🔐 Security
+## 🔐 Security & Privacy

-- All sensitive data stored securely in Supabase with RLS
+**Privacy-First Architecture:**
+- **No server-side data storage** - your tax information never leaves your device
+- **Local storage only** - data persists in your browser's localStorage
+- **Zero data collection** - no analytics, tracking, or data harvesting
+- **No account required** - use immediately without signup

+**Security Features:**
-- HTTPS everywhere
+- HTTPS everywhere in production
 - Input sanitization and validation
-- No secrets exposed in frontend code
+- No secrets or API keys in frontend code
-- Following OWASP security best practices
+- Open source for full transparency and auditability

+**Data Control:**
+- You own your data completely
+- Export/backup your information anytime
+- Clear data when you're done
+- No vendor lock-in

 ## 📄 License